-A global transaction identifier (GTID) is a unique identifier created and associated with each transaction when it is committed on the server of origin (master).
+A global transaction identifier (GTID) is a unique identifier created and associated with each transaction committed on the server of origin (source).
 This identifier is unique not only to the server on which it originated, but is unique across all servers in a given replication setup.
 There is a 1-to-1 mapping between all transactions and all GTIDs.

 A GTID is represented as a pair of coordinates, separated by a